What is Hard Money and Easy Money?

 All the world’s currencies were tied and are still tied to the dollar.
 So when the dollar came off the gold standard, all the world’s currencies suddenly became fiat currencies.
-As a result none of them are hard money and do not have solid foundations.
+As a result, none of them are hard money and they do not have solid foundations.

 … If paper tickets are to be money, and the State is to have the sole power to issue these virtually costless tickets, then we are all at the mercy of this gang of legalized, sovereign counterfeiters.Mises Institute

-Initially the money printing by central banks started slowly.
+Initially, money printing by central banks started slowly.
 However as time went by, worldwide debt has risen a lot.
 What a lot of people do not realise is that it is unsustainable.
-As a result the whole system will crash in the future and will give us a rude awakening.
+As a result, the whole system will crash in the future and will give us a rude awakening.

 Solutions for Hard Money

-So if people knew better, a good portion of a population would prefer to go down the hard money route.
-Unfortunately we cannot count on politicians to stay away from easy money.
+So if people knew better, a good portion of the population would prefer to go down the hard money route.
+Unfortunately, we cannot count on politicians to stay away from easy money.

-Additionally politicians will always find a way to manipulate the financial system.
+Politicians will always find a way to manipulate the financial system.
 Hence why a gold standard will not work long term.
-Instead we need a system that is not flexible.
-Something where the politicians and central banks hands are tied.
+Instead, we need a system that is not flexible.
+Something where the politicians’ and central banks’ hands are tied.

-In fact this is why people are saying that Bitcoin is superior to gold.
+This is why people are saying that Bitcoin is superior to gold.
 This is because Bitcoin’s code is not flexible so no one can tamper with it.
-Additionally Bitcoins maximum supply is set at 21 million coins.
+Additionally, Bitcoin’s maximum supply is set at 21 million coins.